Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Conclusion

+The primary focus of this work is to establish the fundamental framework of distributed atomic timing.

+Future research directions include the development of systematic strategies for handling the gradual degradation of GNSS signals, as well as the analysis and accommodation of network topology variations arising from link disruptions or partial MAC failures.

+Additional topics of interest include optimizing control performance with respect to energy efficiency and extending the proposed framework to multiple interacting atomic clock ensembles.

-This work is supported by research and development conducted by the Ministry of Internal Affairs and Communications (MIC) under its ``Research and Development for Expansion of Radio Resources (JPJ000254)'' program.
+\begin{ack} This work is supported by research and development conducted by the Ministry of Internal Affairs and Communications (MIC) under its ``Research and Development for Expansion of Radio Resources (JPJ000254)'' program. \end{ack}